smallcloudai/refact-vscode/README.md

 ## Getting Started
 The sidebar on the left lets you explore new features.
 There is also a status icon on at the bottom of the screen, it reflects communication with AI inference server.

-## Cloud subscription
+## Cloud Subscription
 You can start with a free trial, switch to a paid subscription later.
 Alternatively, you can run your own self-hosted version.

-## Experimental features
+## Experimental Features
-To ask Codify to do something, press F1.
+Select & Refactor: select lines to change, press F1.
 It will ask you for your intent: what are you trying to do?
 Try "add docstrings", "add type hints", "convert to list comprehension", "use lambda".

-Select & Refactor: select lines to change, press F1.
 The model will try to modify the selected lines only.

 Highlight & Fix: press F1 without selection.
 The model will highlight all the places it thinks your instruction is applicable to.
 Click on highlighted lines to generate changes.

+Stay tuned for more!